Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Research Challenges and Future Directions

 \section{Research Challenges and Future Directions}

-Deep learning-driven edge video analytics is an active area intersecting with many fields, including video analytics, computer vision, deep learning, and edge computing.
+Edge video analytics is an active area intersecting with many fields, including VA, CV, DL, and edge computing.
 Despite significant research efforts, there are still some problems that have not been well addressed or are under-explored yet.
 In this section, we highlight these problems and outline potential research directions in EVA.